-Protests must be in writing, must be signed by the Consultant and must be received by the State Parks Procurement Coordinator at the address below within five (5) business days after the debriefing conference.
-All protests shall be emailed to the Procurement Coordinator as follows: email address: contracts@parks.wa.gov subject line must include: RFQ 325-483 - Protest by [your firm's name].
+Protests must be in writing, must be signed by the Consultant and must be received by the State Parks Procurement Coordinator at the address below within five (5) Business Days after the debriefing conference.
+All protests shall be emailed to the Procurement Coordinator as follows:

+Email: contracts@parks.wa.gov

+The subject Line: RFQ # Protest by [Your firm's name].